JerrySchonenberg/PCG-2D_map/README.md

 ```
 python3 main.py
 ```
 After this, the script asks for the horizontal and vertical resolution of the map.
-Then the script will generate the map and show it via pyplot.
+Then the script will generate the map and show it via matplotlib.
 These resolutions must meet the following criteria: they must be a multiple of `lacunarity^(octaves-1)*res`.
+The values for these variables are: `lacunarity=2, octaves=5 and res=(3,4)`.
+Only octaves and res are defined in `settings.py`.
 The current settings work for 720p.
-Currently, the values for these variables are: `lacunarity=2, octaves=5 and res=(3,4)`.
-Only octaves and res are defined in `settings.py`.

 It is also possible to import `PCG.py` (which contains the class with which the map is generated).
 To create a new class instance of `Map` and generate a new map, simply use the following code:
 ```